Texas Bbq$$deep-ellumMon 11:00-15:00, Tue-Thu 11:00-20:00, Fri 11:00-21:00, Sat 11:00-22:00, Sun 11:00-21:00

 Tip: Open every night until 4am.
 The crowds after midnight are lively; midweek evenings are calmer.

-A fully halal Knox Street Lebanese institution that has anchored the Knox-Henderson dining corridor for years, serving mezze and grilled meats in a room that works for both quick lunch and long family dinners.
+A fully halal Knox Street Lebanese institution that has anchored the Knox-Henderson dining corridor for years, serving mezze and grilled meats in a room.

 Order: Mezze spread with hummus and fattoush.
 Shawarma plate.